Sandbar Fight: Legacy

-Bowie was seriously wounded in the confrontation (according to one account, two bullet wounds, seven stab wounds, and other injuries due to Crain's thrown pistol, or alternatively, three bullet and four stab wounds), and took months to recover.
+Bowie was seriously wounded in the confrontation (according to one account, two bullet wounds, seven stab wounds, and other injuries due to Crain's thrown pistol or alternatively, three bullet and four stab wounds), and took months to recover.
 He prominently wore a large sheath knife thereafter.
-Thanks to the national attention drawn by the Sandbar Fight, Bowie and his knife became well known throughout the country as icons of a rugged frontier lifestyle.
-Many craftsmen and manufacturers made their own versions of the so-called Bowie knife, beginning with James Black, a blacksmith from Arkansas who designed the original for Bowie in 1830.
-His fame, and that of his knife, spread to England, and by the early 1830s many British knife manufacturers were also producing Bowie knives and exporting them to the United States for sale.
+Due to the national attention drawn by the Sandbar Fight, Bowie and his knife became well-known throughout the country as icons of a rugged frontier lifestyle.
+Many craftsmen and manufacturers made their own versions of the Bowie knife, beginning with James Black, a blacksmith from Arkansas who designed the original for Bowie in 1830.
+His fame and that of his knife spread to England, and by the early 1830s, many British knife manufacturers were also producing Bowie knives and exporting them to the United States for sale.
 By 1835 (while Bowie was still alive), "Bowie knives" were advertised (without further explanation).
-By 1838, a newspaper writer from New Orleans assumed that everyone had seen one.
-Bowie knives remained popular weapons until at least the 1870s, when large-caliber reliable pistols became widely available.
-The design of the knife evolved into a wide range of blades during the nineteenth century.
-By the middle of the twentieth century, it was associated with a more specific design: a large sheath knife with a "concave clip point, sharp false edge cut from both sides, and a cross-guard to protect the user's hands".
+By 1838, a newspaper writer from New Orleans assumed everyone had seen one.
+Bowie knives remained popular until at least the 1870s, when large-caliber, reliable pistols became widely available.
+The knife's design evolved into various blades during the 19th century.
+By the middle of the 20th century, it was associated with a more specific design - a large sheath knife with a "concave clip point, sharp false edge cut from both sides, and a cross-guard to protect the user's hands".

 After the Sandbar Fight, Bowie moved to Texas, married into wealth, searched for a lost silver mine, lost his new family to cholera, and became a leader in the Texas Revolution of 1835–36.
 He famously perished at the Battle of the Alamo.
-Bowie was renowned as an early American frontiersman and a legendary knife fighter, though the only knife fight in which he likely participated was the Sandbar Fight.
+Bowie was renowned as an early American frontiersman and a legendary knife fighter.
+However, the only knife fight in which he likely participated was the Sandbar Fight, possibly at The Alamo as well.